Skip to main content

 Key questions

-- What makes approaches evidence-informed rather than trend-driven?
+• What makes approaches evidence-informed rather than trend-driven?

-- How can leaders model, support and embed high-quality classroom practice?
+• How can leaders model, support and embed high-quality classroom practice?

 How this transforms practice

 By mastering how pupils learn and how effective teaching works, faculty leaders can drive improvement across multiple classrooms.
 This builds consistency, raises expectations and supports colleagues to achieve stronger outcomes for all learners.
+Using deliberate practice, you will rehearse and refine specific leadership moves such as giving feedback after a learning walk or modelling an explanation for your team.

-Module 2: Curriculum, Assessment, and Adaptive Teaching
+Curriculum, Assessment & Adaptive Teaching

 Face-to-face day